Alan-Baylis/MultiGrid/Notes/Hours.md

 - Move block with crane
 - Drop block

-### 5:09-
+### 5:09-5:32

 - Move crane to position on mouse down
 - Drop block on mouse/tap up
 - Move crane to reset position after drop
+- Align crane with nearest position

+### 5:33-5:35

+- Review notes

+### 5:44-5:45

+- Fix bug with block list

 ## TODO

 ### Implementation Tasks

-- Align crane with nearest position

-- Move crane back to reset position after drop

-- Ideas:
-	- Drop block only on mouse click (or tap on button, but not on touch anywhere)
-	- Add drop button
-	- Move crane to position programmatically
+- Handle blocks all placed
+- Correct off by one error with block list

 - Create main scene
 - Add grid
 - Add crane
 - Move camera to grid

+- Highlight crane green when in correct position
+- Highlight crane red when in bad position

+- Create game state logic
+- Random levels: Create grid of random size

+### Review Ideas

+- Drop block only on mouse click (or tap on button, but not on touch anywhere)
+- Add drop button
+- Move crane to position programmatically

 - Add "Drop" Button

 - Respond to inputs
 	- Directional: Move crane
 	- Move mouse/touch: Move crane